 - Assess the effects of the crab harvest

 The winter dredge survey is the most comprehensive and statistically sound of the blue-crab surveys conducted in the Bay.
-The Virginia Marine Resources Commission and other resource management agencies rely on its findings, along with data on annual fishery removals, to guide their on-going management of Chesapeake Bay’s blue crab stock.
+The Virginia Marine Resources Commission, the Potomac River Fisheries Commission, and other resource management agencies rely on its findings, along with data on annual fishery removals, to guide their on-going management of Chesapeake Bay’s blue crab stock.

 Survey results show that there was a persistent and substantial decline in the spawning stock, recruitment, larval abundance, and female size of blue crabs in Chesapeake Bay between 1992 and 2007.
-However, management actions initiated in 2008—including a blue crab spawning sanctuary and harvest restrictions—are now helping the Bay’s blue crab population rebound toward a healthy, sustainable level.
+However, management actions initiated in 2008—including a blue crab spawning sanctuary and harvest restrictions—helped the Bay’s blue crab population rebound toward a healthy, sustainable level.
+In recent years, the stock has again experienced declines.
+The reasons for these declines are being investigated.